Chapter 1 : stick-on shadows

 He came back in the afternoon.
 He walked from the far end of the balcony, as if he has been there the whole time, and sat down to face me.
 He sat and he watched as I tried to go to him.
 He shook his head once and pointed to my dolls.
 I went to my doll house and carried on playing, every so now and then looking back up to see him sitting and watching.
 He sat and watched with his expressionless face.

 I tried to tell Mother once.
 I dragged her into my room and pointed at the balcony where he sat and watched me.
 He smiled, but it was subtle and fleeting.
-Mother didn't see him and scolded me for telling lies and went away.
+Mother didn't see him and scolded me for telling lies and told me not to fuss with my necklance.
+I would break it, otherwise, she said and then she went away.

 I tried to tell Bella once.
 I dragged her into my room and pointed at the balcony where he sat and watched me.
 He smiled, but it was subtle and fleeting.
 Bella didn't seem him and scolded me for telling lies and left.